Tom Hastings Programming Resume

 Docker – I have built and deployed a few Docker containers for various web services.

-Google Cloud platform – This is a large resource I have looked at and tested various parts of for personal and work projects – the mapping, image recognition, push notifications and speech to text in particular.
+Google Cloud platform – This is a large resource I have looked at and tested various parts of for personal and work projects – the mapping, image recognition, push notifications and speech to text in particular, as well as using app engine and real time database.

 AutoHotkey – when I was using Windows I used this scripting language to automate many GUI processes